Family portraits don’t come around every day! Here’s what to look for in a family photographer, so you can make the most of your special photos!

 It’s true!
 Family portrait sessions sometimes get a bad rap.
 Crabby kids, stressed out parents- there are certainly some sessions that feel this way.
 Believe it or not, how stressful things get has a lot to do with who’s behind the camera.
 The way photographers conduct their business can be make or break for your actual session experience.
 The question is- what is your photographer going to do differently, to make your session more amazing?

-Family photos should be a highlight of your year, not a low point.
 Want to experience what a five star family session feels like?
 Below, I’m breaking down what to look for in a family photographer so you can have your best session yet.

 What to Look for in a Family Photographer: A Checklist